7 Minute Read

 As the old saying goes: We make a living by what we get, but we make a life by what we give.

-Save, spend and give are the three big principles of any solid financial plan.
+Three big principles of any solid financial plan are to save, spend and give.
 Most people forget about the giving part, though, because they think mostly about saving and spending.

-But giving is just as important.
+But giving—specifically tithing—is just as important.
 It softens the heart of the giver and frees their soul from dependence on money.
-You never walk away from giving feeling bad!
-Giving comes in many forms, with the tithe being the most important, because it’s a biblical mandate.
+You’ll never walk away from giving feeling bad!
+Giving comes in many forms, with your tithe being the most important, because it’s a biblical mandate.

 What is a tithe?

 Let’s start with the basics.
 Simply put, the tithe is the first 10% of your income that should be given to your local church.
 It’s strictly measured in money, so you can’t replace it with giving your time or your talents.

 According to Leviticus 27:30 (TLB), "A tenth of the produce of the land, whether grain or fruit, is the Lord’s, and is holy."
 And 2 Corinthians 9:7 (NIV) says, "Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver."